 The AAHA states that its cat aging guidelines are based on behavioral and physical changes that occur throughout a cat’s lifespan.
 These stages are matched to the same stages in humans.
 Put in simple terms, a 1-year-old cat is at the same developmental level as a 15-year-old human.
 While both species undergo similar stages of growth and development, they do so on different timelines.

 Cats age much faster in their first 2 years of life than they do later.
-By the time that your cat is 2 years old, they have reached the same developmental level as a 24-year-old human!
+By the time your cat is 2 years old, they have reached the same developmental level as a 24-year-old human!
 After this point, they age at a rate of approximately 4 human years per year.
 Our handy chart here can help you calculate your cat’s age if they are young.
 For older cats, simply add 4 to every year to calculate their age.

 Featured Image Credit: ANURAK PONGPATIMET, Shutterstock